 For this application, induction heating offered several advantages.
 It delivered rapid heating which saved power and time.
 It's also a clean source of heat.
 Induction also delivers less heat into the work environment than a torch and takes up less space than an oven.
 Additionally, an oven would have heated the entire tube which is unnecessary, while induction offers targeted heating.
 Finally, selectively heating a zone allows for a much faster transfer of heat.

 THE LAB at Ambrell has a significant amount of experience with induction shrink fitting applications like this one.
-Visit our induction shrink fitting page to learn about other shrink fitting applications assessed by THE LAB.
-And, to learn more about free application testing, visit our page with more information about THE LAB or contact us today to get the process started.
+To learn more about free application testing, visit our page with more information about THE LAB or contact us today to get the process started.